getstrm/pace-extensions/README.md

 ```

 Upon executing `terraform apply`, either enter the correct values for
-the variables or create an .envrc file with the following content:
+the variables or create an .envrc file with the following content beforehand:
 ```bash
 export TF_VAR_region="<REGION>"
 export TF_VAR_project="<PROJECT>"